AFLplusplus/AFLplusplus/docs/env_variables.md

 Because they can't directly accept command-line options, the compile-time tools make fairly broad use of environmental variables:

+  - Most afl tools do not print any ouput if stout/stderr are redirected.
+    If you want to have the output into a file then set the AFL_DEBUG environment variable.
+    This is sadly necessary for various build processes which fail otherwise.

   - Setting AFL_HARDEN automatically adds code hardening options when invoking the downstream compiler.
 This currently includes -D_FORTIFY_SOURCE=2 and -fstack-protector-all.
 The setting is useful for catching non-crashing